A PARENTS GUIDE TO OUR SCHOOL

 Some classrooms are accessed via a flight of stairs and are not wheelchair accessible.

 Relevant staff receive regular and high quality training regarding safeguarding and all school staff receive safeguarding refresher training every two years.

-Our staff have the bene t of being part of a wider group of experts in our field through belonging to Acorn Care and Education.
+Our staff have the benefit of being part of a wider group of experts in our field through belonging to Acorn Education and Care.
 Headteachers currently meet at least termly to discuss issues regarding SEN education and share best practice.
 We are currently setting up a number of other groups including subject specialists, behaviour experts and school improvement groups.

 Access for Disabled visitors is through a side entrance of the school.

 How will my young person be included in the activities outside the classroom including school trips?